-The above conditions indicate a material uncertainty that may affect the ability of Bounty to realise the carrying value of \$546,406 for it's interest in the PEP 11 exploration permit in the ordinary course of business.
+The Renewal / extension applications are pending.
+A decision is expected soon and the balance should be carried forward.
+The above conditions indicate a material uncertainty that may affect the ability of Bounty to realise the carrying value of \$602,057 for it's interest in the PEP 11 exploration permit in the ordinary course of business.